syncfusion-content/maui-docs/MAUI/Calendar/events.md

 * `Sender`: This contains the `SfCalendar` object.

-* `EventArgs`: The type of ViewChanged event is [CalendarViewChangedEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarViewChangedEventArgs.html).
-This holds the data of ViewChanged event.
+* `EventArgs`: In Calendar, [CalendarViewChangedEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarViewChangedEventArgs.html) is used for this event which holds the data of previous and new calendar views.

     * [NewVisibleDates](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarViewChangedEventArgs.html#Syncfusion_Maui_Calendar_CalendarViewChangedEventArgs_NewVisibleDates) : Returns the new visible date range of the view.
     * [OldVisibleDates](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarViewChangedEventArgs.html#Syncfusion_Maui_Calendar_CalendarViewChangedEventArgs_OldVisibleDates) : Returns the old visible date range of the view.